mattievk/Advanced-Bioinformatics-Daily-Assignments/Day03.md

   :pos <%= rec.pos %> .

 ## Creating the RDF file from the PIK3CA.vcf with the RDF template:
-cat gene_PIK3CA.vcf | bio-vcf -v --template rdf_template2.erb --num-threads 2 > PIK3CA.rdf
+cat gene_PIK3CA.vcf | bio-vcf -v --template PIK3CA_template2.erb > PIK3CA.rdf
 ## Then uploading it to the guix.genenetwork (rapper not working on local machine, so I skipped that part)
 rdf=PIK3CA.rdf
 uri=http://guix.genenetwork.org/data/http://matthijs2.org/data/$rdf